kaaproject/kaa/doc/Glossary/index.md

 ## Endpoint group profile filter (in short, profile filter)

 A predicate expression based on the [Spring Expression Language](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) which defines characteristics of the corresponding group members (endpoints).
 These filters are executed against the endpoint profile to figure out whether or not the endpoint belongs to the group.
 Refer to Endpoint profiling for more information.
 Refer to [Endpoint grouping guide]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) for more information.

-## Endpoint profile

-A structured data set of custom-defined complexity that describes specific characteristics of the endpoint.
-Endpoint profiles are used to classify endpoints into endpoint groups.
-Refer to [Endpoint grouping guide]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) for more information.

 ## Endpoint profile schema (in short, profile schema)